You can make this easy pie in under an hour and I’m going to show you how to do it, step-by-step. You’re going to love this Amish recipe!

-This Shoofly Pie recipe sponsored in conjunction with #BrunchWeek.
+This recipe is sponsored in conjunction with #BrunchWeek.
 All opinions are our own.
 We received free samples from some of the sponsors to help make this recipe.

-A crust was eventually added to the recipe to make it easier to eat, and the above piece of heaven is what is now known as Shoofly pie.
+A crust was eventually added to the recipe to make it easier to eat, and the above piece of heaven is now known as Shoofly pie.
 In the Pennsylvania Dutch language, this is known as Melassich Riwwelboi or Melassichriwwelkuche.
 This was also once known as Granger Pie but you’ll call it simply delicious.

 Dry-bottom shoofly pie comes from mixing the crumbs in the batter, before baking.